 Remote work tools play a big part in the success of distributed teams.
-Among these tools, you will find OKR software like ZOKRI, communications tools like Slack, project management tools like Jira, and video messaging software like ScreenRec.
+Among these tools, you will find OKR software like ZOKRI, email clients or other alternatives, communications tools like Slack, project management tools like Jira, spend management tools like Fyle, and video messaging software like ScreenRec.
 These are all part of the perfect remote team setup.

 All the way through a quarter, teams have their goal to anchor all of their work, provide direction, purpose, and a sense of achievement.
-Unfortunately, many teams face the opposite in reality.
+Unfortunately, many teams that work from home face the opposite in reality.
 They work hard on tasks but don’t know how their hard work helps their colleagues and company, and whether what they did actually helped.